-Leasehold residencies in Llanrhystud with more than one hundred years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
+Leasehold residencies in Llanrhystud with in excess of one hundred years left on the lease are often referred to as ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and estate charges justify it.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and estate charges justify it.

 Lender | Requirement |